abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 A good intuition for the difference between the two is that a semilattice is capable of representing much more general relations, so for example, the mother-child relation forms a tree (a mother can have multiple children, but a child can have *only one* mother), but the "older sibling" relation forms a lattice, as a child can have multiple older siblings and vise versa.

 Why am I speaking about trees?
-It's because people tend to use them for modelling all kinds of phenomena and to imagine everything a a tree.
-The tree is the structure that all of us understand, that comes at us naturally, without even realizing that we are using a structure --- most human-made hierarchies are modelled as trees.
-A typical organization of people are modelled as trees - you have one person at the top, a couple of people who report to them, then even more people that report to this couple of people.
+It's because people tend to use them for modeling all kinds of phenomena and to imagine everything as trees.
+The tree is the structure that all of us understand, that comes at us naturally, without even realizing that we are using a structure --- most human-made hierarchies are modeled as trees.
+A typical organization of people are modeled as trees - you have one person at the top, a couple of people who report to them, then even more people that report to this couple of people.

 ![Tree](../04_order/tree-organization.svg)

 (Contrast this with informal social groups, in which more or less everyone is connected to everyone else.)

-And, cities (ones that are designed rather than left to evolve naturally) are also modelled as trees: you have several neighbourhoods each of which has a school, a department store etc., connected with to each other and (in bigger cities) organized into bigger living units.
+And, cities (ones that are designed rather than left to evolve naturally) are also modeled as trees: you have several neighborhoods each of which has a school, a department store etc., connected with to each other and (in bigger cities) organized into bigger living units.

 The implications of the tendency to use trees, as opposed to lattices, to model are examined in the ground-breaking essay “A City is Not a Tree” by Christopher Alexander.